weygoldt/ChirpCNN/README.md

 The previous [chirp detection algorithm](https://github.com/weygoldt/chirpdetector) was based entirely on manual extraction of multiple features across time and space, where anomalies on a all features at the same time were chirps. **This** approach uses the sum spectrogram across all electrodes on an electrode grid to detect chirps from the spectrogram images.
 The core of this algoritm is a simple convolutional neural network that is trained to discriminate chirps using a simulated dataset.
 The detected chirps are then sorted on both the time and frequency dimension according to the models chirp probability.

+## Motivation

+The previous approach was completely manual.
+This is elegant but fine tuning the parameters for good detection on one dataset lead to total failure on another dataset.
+Additionally, if we tuned the parameters to be good at detecting the small chirps, big chirps were not detected and vice versca.
+This constraint motivated the approach implemented in this repository:
+Using a sliding window on a spectrogram that is fed into a ConvNet to classify if the current window contains a chirp or not.
+Still, for small chirps, the previous approach yields an F1 score of 78%, which is good, considering that this approach, using a deep neural network, also only reaches 90%.

+## The pitfall

+The ConvNet increased the performance - and more importantly - generalisability between datasets.
+But The variation between chirps is so large, that they do not all fit into the same sliding window.
+Some chirps are very short, some are very long, some have a very high frequency excursion and some have not.
+This makes it challenging to train a ConvNet that can detect all of them: Images that fit big chirps are so large that small chirps are hardly visible, and vice versa.
+To deal with this, I am currently working on an even deeper chirpdetector, that uses the YOLO architecture to detect chirps.

 ## What are chirps?

 Chirps are brief (20-200 ms) upward-excursions of the frequency of the electrid organ discharge (EOD) of many wave-type electric fish.
 The example below shows a simulation of the EODs of multiple fish that each chirp 50 times at random points in time.
 Every black line is a frequency band of a single fish.
 Each black tick is the time point a chirp is simulated.
 The additional frequency bands are harmonics.